McCants Stewart

 McCants Stewart was born on this date in 1877.
 He was a Black lawyer.

 He was born in Brooklyn, NY, the son of T. McCants (a respected nomadic Black southern leader) and Lottie P. (Harris) Stewart.
-Young Stewart received his early education in the public schools of Brooklyn, and Claflin University, SC.
+Young Stewart received his early education at public schools in Brooklyn and Claflin University, SC.
 After many run-ins with then-school president Booker T. Washington, he graduated from Tuskegee Institute in Alabama in 1896.
-That same year, he entered the University of New York, taking special work.
+He entered the University of New York, taking special work that same year.
 In addition, in 1896, he attended the University of New York Law School.

 He began working in his father’s law practice only to find that the senior McCants' methods were as strict as those of Booker T. Washington’s.
 Tired of these confining arrangements, he left New York to enroll in the University of Minnesota Law School.
 He never revealed his reasons for choosing a northern school or a state with a small Black population.
 Yet, maturity and a sense of purpose characterized his brief period in Minneapolis.
 He was a model graduate student in Minnesota, excelling academically and writing for the school paper.
 He was an active member of the Kent Literary Society.
 Stewart graduated from the University of Minnesota in 1899, receiving his master’s degree.
 He was the first Black at the University of Minnesota to achieve that distinction and was admitted to the bar in St. Paul soon after.